Regulatory Affairs and Services

 Interested in Courses Only?

-Please note: Graduate special students are not admitted to SCSU, the School of Graduate Studies, nor our programs or departments, and are thus ineligible for any financial aid, graduate assistantships, or scholarships offered by SCSU.
-Faculty advisers are not assigned to graduate special students.
-All special students who register for graduate credit are subject to the academic regulations and policies contained in the graduate catalog.
+Please note: Graduate student guests are not admitted to SCSU, the School of Graduate Studies, nor our programs or departments, and are thus ineligible for any financial aid, graduate assistantships, or scholarships offered by SCSU.
+Faculty advisers are not assigned to graduate student guests.
+All guest students who register for graduate credit are subject to the academic regulations and policies contained in the graduate catalog.

-The credits earned as a graduate special student are not guaranteed to be used within a degree program should the student decide to seek admission at a later date.
-It will be at the department's discretion at the time of admission to decide on the use of your graduate special student credits.
+The credits earned as a graduate guest are not guaranteed to be used within a degree program should the student decide to seek admission at a later date.
+It will be at the department's discretion at the time of admission to decide on the use of your graduate guest credits.
 Generally, a maximum of six semester credits may be applied toward a degree program with the approval of the department and the dean of graduate studies.
-Students cannot complete any graduate degree program through this registration category.
+Student guests cannot complete any graduate degree program through this registration category.

 - Admission decisions are made throughout the year as completed application files are received.
 Students may be admitted for fall, spring and summer terms.